Super fluffy apple cinnamon rolls filled with a caramel apple filling. Fall doesn't get any better than this.

 - Milk - Milk plays a surprisingly important role here.
 Yeast needs liquid to activate.
 Milk has sugar, which is also a food for yeast to encourage growth, and the lactic acid in the milk also tenderizes the dough.
 I highly recommend whole milk for the absolute best results.

 - Sugar - As mentioned earlier, sugar helps feed yeast and encourage its growth.
 It also helps to lightly sweeten the dough itself.
-I prefer granulated sugar, but you can experiment with replacing some of the granulated sugar with brown sugar.
+We use brown sugar and you can use either light or dark brown sugar.

-- Butter - We use butter to add richnes to the dough.
+- Butter - We use unsalted butter to add richness to the dough.
 It adds a lot of flavor and helps soften the dough.

 If you are nervous about baking with yeast, you can check out my guide on working with yeast.